thomasstep/thomasstep.github.io/_posts/2020-05-26-converting-to-asynchronous-code-using-iife.md

 ```

 Again, try to think of each function that I am calling in the IIFEs as being multiple statements long and not simply a function.
-I am trying to highlight what IIFEs are not what goes in them.
+I am trying to highlight what IIFEs are, not what goes in them.
 Also, please note that the IIFE that I just wrote is unlike the original Hello World one at the top in that this most recent one was `async`.
 With that disclaimer, I hope you ran both of the last two snippets.
 If you decided to not run those snippets and instead are just reading along, let me share with you what I got.